Uncertainty limits on neutron star radius measurements with gravitational waves: Assumption: Gaussian noise

 \section{Assumption: Gaussian noise}

 The functional form of the likelihood is dictated by the assumption of gaussian detector noise.
 Gaussianity can be violated by instrumental artifacts, known as glitches, or multiple GW signals temporally overlapping.
-Glitches are a common occurrence, with a rate of $\lesssim 1$ per minute in the LIGO detectors in O3a~\cite{Abbott:2020niy} and already coinciding with signals, notably GW170817~\cite{TheLIGOScientific:2017qsa,Pankow:2018qpo}.
+Glitches are a common occurrence, with a rate of $\lesssim 1$ per minute in the LIGO detectors in O3a~\cite{LIGOScientific:2020ibl} and already coinciding with signals, notably GW170817~\cite{TheLIGOScientific:2017qsa,Pankow:2018qpo}.
+Given the typical duration of BNS signals in the LIGO band of a few minutes and the rate of glitches, we expect such BNS-glitch overlaps to be quite common.
 Overlapping signals are expected to be rare in advanced LIGO but a possibility for 3G detectors~\cite{Pizzati:2021gzd,Samajdar:2021egv,Relton:2021cax,Antonelli:2021vwg}.

 The temporal coincidence of glitches and signals has led to the development of mitigation techniques that simultaneously model the signal and the glitch~\cite{Chatziioannou:2021ezd} or use auxiliary channel information~\cite{Tiwari:2015ofa,Meadors:2013lja,Ormiston:2020ele,Mogushi:2021deu}.
 In the context of tidal inference, glitches are relevant when overlapping with the signal at frequencies $\gtrsim$400Hz.
-Though O3a was dominated by glitches with peak frequencies below 100Hz~\cite{Abbott:2020niy}, improved detector sensitivity could bring new glitch families.
+Though O3a was dominated by glitches with peak frequencies below 100Hz~\cite{LIGOScientific:2020ibl}, those glitches extend to higher frequencies and improved detector sensitivity could bring new glitch families.
 A prominent glitch will be modeled together with the signal~\cite{Chatziioannou:2021ezd}, leading to unbiased signal parameters.
 However, this does not preclude the possibility of a stealth bias~\cite{Vallisneri:2013rc}, where the glitch is not loud enough to be identified but could still affect tidal inference.

 We explore this possibility by simulating BNS signals with SNR 140 and 420 in a zero-noise realization.
-We break the gaussianity assumption by adding a glitch in the LIGO-Livingston data given by a sine-gaussian that overlaps with the BNS signal at 700Hz.
+We break the Gaussianity assumption by adding a glitch in the LIGO-Livingston data given by a sine-gaussian that overlaps with the BNS signal at 700Hz, the most interesting frequency region for tidal inference.
 The quality factor of the glitch is 20, resulting in an instrumental transient that resembles the underlying signal but is present in only one detector.
 We vary the SNR of the glitch and simultaneously model the signal with waveform templates and the glitch with wavelets~\cite{Chatziioannou:2021ezd}.